wdv4758h/pypy-extradoc/blog/draft/incremental-gc.rst

 be split among several steps), we did improve the situation quite drastically without any actual performance difference.

-Note about the benchmark - we know it's a pretty extreme case of a JIT warmup, we know we suck on it, we're working on it and we're not afraid of showing PyPy is not always the best ;-)
+Note about the benchmark - we know it's a pretty extreme case of JIT warmup, we know we suck on it, we're working on it and we're not afraid of showing PyPy is not always the best ``;-)``

 Nitty gritty details
 ====================